vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 test data.
 This json is then used to create the graph of the specified metrics as they trend over past builds.

-Our choice of developing a REST API provides the benefit that any graph configured by a user can be sured via the URL link to that page.
-This allows for the fast sharing of performance test results between team members and other teams.

 ## Rationale

 1. Go vs. Python?